Zero waste travel can be difficult. Scratch that – living an average day zero waste can be difficult.

 Think carefully about your storage containers:

 - if you need something light, reusable cloth bags, tupperware, or Stasher Bags.
 If you’ll be traveling carry-on only or bringing these items onto a plane, choose something light and flexible.
-I haven’t used the Stasher Bags personally, but got some to hand out with my homelessness kits and they seem very durable and incredibly useful.
+I now use the Stasher Bags personally, and also got some to hand out with my homelessness kits and they seem very durable and incredibly useful.
 They may be a good idea if you have the money for an initial investment.

 - if you have more flexibility, glass jars or stainless steel tiffins.
 This is what we’ll bring, since we have a car.
 I find sturdy containers much easier to work with, so that’s my personal preference.
 I usually just bring a scarf and wrap the jars in it while transporting them.
 No casualties so far.